 About two weeks before transplanting into the garden, start the hardening off process.
 For additional information on the hardening off process refer to message number 1802.

-For frost dates, refer to: Average Frost Dates and Length of Growing Season
+For frost dates, refer to: Climate Summaries with Frost Dates

 For more information, see the following Colorado State University Extension fact sheet(s).